barvian/thesis/paper.md

 ### Design

 Much of the design phase of this application inevitably overlapped with the development phase, as there was only one designer/developer so a linear process wasn't as important as it would be to, say, two separate teams dedicated to each task.
-Either way, some design-related steps were performed before writing any code to better encourage focus during both phases.
+Either way, some design-related steps were performed before writing any code to better maintain focus during both phases.

 #### Goals